 Did you realize there are enthusiastic students with a passion for your type of organization, who want to learn more about it and are waiting to help you?
-They are called "interns".
-Interns can help you get projects completed that you have not gotten around to, they can help support your staff at critical times and you can train them to become just the type of employee you need.
-Yes, your organization can directly benefit from an intern and almost certainly the student will greatly benefit from your organization providing an outstanding learning opportunity for them.
-The RPT department requires that every senior completes a internship before they can graduate.
-If you have not offered a student internship in the past it is time to consider one now.
+Interns can help you get projects completed that you have not haven’t gotten around to haven't gotten around to they can help support your staff at critical times; and you can train them to become just the type of employee you need.
+Your organization can directly benefit from an intern, and the student will almost certainly benefit greatly from the outstanding learning opportunity your organization provides for them.
+The RPT Department requires that every senior complete an internship before they can graduate.
+If you haven't offered a student internship in the past, it’s time to consider one now.

-But for an internship to be successful for both your organization and the student it is important to consider a few things:
+For an internship to be successful for both your organization and the student, it’s important to consider a few things:

 - An internship is not the same as a job.
-A key difference between a job and internship is the educational focus of the internship and the wider exposure a student receives than in a typical entry level job.
-If you just need someone to do repetitive mundane work then hire and pay someone for that job.
+A key difference between a job and an internship is the educational focus of the internship and the wider exposure a student receives than in a typical entry level job.
+If you just need someone to do repetitive mundane work, it is better for you to hire and pay someone for that job.
 Interns certainly will accomplish work for you, but you'll need to give them a variety of assignments, challenge them and show them a wider portion of your business operations than you might a job holder.